In beta — tell us what you think → hello@paperchase.ai

 You have a triage problem.

-Every literature review tool on the market treats research as an information retrieval problem: find papers, read papers, store papers.
+Every literature review tool treats research as an information retrieval problem: find papers, read papers, store papers.

 PaperChase is built on a different premise — that literature review is ultimately an argument-construction problem.
 Researchers don't need more papers.
-They need to understand how the literature positions their argument, where the gaps are, and which evidence actually moves the needle.
+They need to understand how the literature positions their argument, where the gaps are, and which evidence carries weight for their specific claim.

 "Relevance isn't a property of a paper.
 It's a property of the relationship between a paper and your argument."